Women's War: Causes

-Oloko

-The Aba Women's War was sparked by a dispute between a woman named Nwanyeruwa and a man, Mark Emereuwa, who was helping to make a census of the people living in the town controlled by the Warrant, Okugo.
-Nwanyeruwa was of Ngwa ancestry and had been married in the town of Oloko.
-In Oloko, the census was related to taxation, and women in the area were worried about who would tax them, especially during the period of hyperinflation in the late 1920s.
-The financial crash of 1929 impeded women's ability to trade and produce so they sought assurance from the colonial government that they would not to be required to pay taxes.
-Faced with a halt in their political demands, the women settled that they would not pay taxes nor have their property appraised.
+Events

-On the morning of November 18, Emereuwa arrived at Nwanyereuwa's house and approached her, since her husband Ojim had already died.
-He told the widow to "count her goats, sheep and people."
-Since Nwanyereuwa understood this to mean, "How many of these things do you have so we can tax you based on them", she was angry.
-She replied by saying "Was your widowed mother counted?," meaning "that women don't pay tax in traditional Igbo society."
-The two exchanged angry words, and Emeruwa grabbed Nwanyeruwa by the throat.
-Nwanyeruwa went to the town square to discuss the incident with other women who happened to be holding a meeting to discuss the issue of taxing women.
-Believing they would be taxed, based on Nwanyeruwa's account, the Oloko women invited other women (by sending leaves of palm-oil trees) from other areas in the Bende District, as well as from Umuahia and Ngwa.
-They gathered nearly 10,000 women who protested at the office of Warrant Chief Okugo, demanding his resignation and calling for a trial.
+On the morning of November 18, the Aba Women's War was sparked by a dispute between a woman named Nwanyeruwa and a man, Mark Emereuwa, who was helping to make a census of the people living in the town controlled by the warrant chief Okugo.
+He instructed her to count her goats, sheep, and people, which she understood as preparation for taxing her.
+She replied, "Was your widowed mother counted?", invoking the Igbo tradition that women do not pay tax.
+The two exchanged angry words, and Emereuwa grabbed her by the throat.
+Nwanyeruwa went to the town square, where women were already meeting to discuss the threat of taxation, and relayed the incident.
+The women sent palm-oil leaves to summon others from the Bende District, Umuahia, and Ngwa, gathering nearly 10,000 women who protested at the office of warrant chief Okugo, demanding his resignation and calling for a trial.

-The Oloko Trio

-The leaders of the protest in Oloko are known as the Oloko Trio: Ikonnia, Nwannedia and Nwugo.
-The three were known for their persuasion, intelligence and passion.
-When protests became tense, it was often these three who were able to deescalate the situation, preventing violence.
-However, after two women were killed while blocking roads as a form of protest, the trio was not able to calm the situation there, the police and army were sent to the town.
+The protest was led by three women known as the Oloko Trio: Ikonnia, Nwannedia, and Nwugo, who were known for their persuasion, intelligence and passion.
+When protests became tense, it was often these three who were able to de-escalate the situation, preventing violence.
+However, after two women were killed while blocking roads as a form of protest, the trio was not able to calm the situation, and the police and army were sent to the town.